Paul of Antioch: Works

 The Letter to a Muslim Friend relays the arguments which Paul had heard from various European intellectuals regarding the Qurʾān and Muḥammad.

 The Concise Intellectual Treatise is a short general treatment of reason.

 The Treatise on the Christian Sects covers contemporary sects.

 The Treatise to the Gentiles (or Nations) and the Jews is an apologetic and evangelistic treatise that seeks to show why everybody should convert to Christianity.

 The Treatise on the Oneness and the Union is a discussion of the Trinity and the hypostatic union.

 The Responses to a Muslim Sheikh is a letter intending to refute moral relativism and theological determinism and defend the miracles of Jesus.

-The Letter to a Muslim Friend generated a substantial response from the Muslim theologians.
+The Letter to a Muslim Friend generated a substantial response from subsequent Muslim theologians.
 The original letter was answered by al-Qarāfī in the 13th century.
 It was revised and expanded in the early 14th century as the Letter from the People of Cyprus, which triggered responses from Ibn Taymiyya and Ibn Abī Ṭālib al-Dimashqī.